Sunny with a High Near 90 | SweetwaterNOW

 Today

-Isolated showers and thunderstorms after 2pm.
-Mostly sunny, with a high near 90.
-Light and variable wind becoming west 6 to 11 mph in the afternoon.
+Isolated showers after 5pm.
+Widespread smoke after 1pm.
+Sunny, with a high near 90.
+Light and variable wind becoming west southwest 8 to 13 mph in the afternoon.
+Winds could gust as high as 21 mph.
 Chance of precipitation is 20%.

 Tonight

-Isolated showers and thunderstorms before 10pm.
+Isolated showers before 7pm.
+Widespread smoke.
 Partly cloudy, with a low around 57.
-West wind 5 to 13 mph becoming east northeast after midnight.
+South wind 7 to 13 mph, with gusts as high as 21 mph.
 Chance of precipitation is 20%.

+Mostly sunny, with a high near 89.
+Breezy, with a west southwest wind 5 to 10 mph increasing to 12 to 17 mph in the afternoon.
+Winds could gust as high as 23 mph.

+Mostly cloudy, then gradually becoming mostly clear, with a low around 55.
+Breezy, with a west southwest wind 11 to 16 mph becoming light and variable after midnight.
+Winds could gust as high as 23 mph.

 Thursday